oscarhcaballero/todolistapi-laravel/README.md

     make build-project

 Wait until all the containers are healthy.

 Do not worry if some unhealthy message appears after containers creation finish.
 (The message may occur because the MySQL databases have not yet been started.)

-When 'docker ps' shows that all containers are healthy then launch migrations
+When 'docker ps' shows that all containers are healthy then launch migrations.

-    make migrate
+    make migrate-fresh

-dependencies of the project:
+Install dependencies of the project:

     make install